Health Encyclopedia

 How can you care for yourself at home?

-• Use an over-the-counter pain medicine if needed, such as acetaminophen (Tylenol), ibuprofen (Advil, Motrin), or naproxen (Aleve).
+• Take an over-the-counter pain medicine, such as acetaminophen (Tylenol), ibuprofen (Advil, Motrin), or naproxen (Aleve).
+Be safe with medicines.
 Read and follow all instructions on the label.
-Do not give aspirin to anyone younger than 20.
-It has been linked to Reye syndrome, a serious illness.
+Do not give aspirin to teens.
+It has been linked to Reye syndrome, a rare but serious illness.

 • Do not take two or more pain medicines at the same time unless the doctor told you to.
 Many pain medicines have acetaminophen, which is Tylenol.
 Too much acetaminophen (Tylenol) can be harmful.

-• Adults with mumps also should stay home until 5 days after the swelling began.
+• Anyone with mumps should stay home until 5 days after the salivary glands first start to swell.

-• Put an ice or heat pack (whichever feels better) on the swollen jaw for 10 to 20 minutes at a time.
+• Put ice, a cold pack, or a heat pack (whichever feels better) on the swollen, painful areas for 10 to 20 minutes at a time.
 Put a thin cloth between the ice or heat pack and the skin.

-• Suck on ice chips or frozen ice treats.
-Eat soft foods that do not have to be chewed much.
+• Drink plenty of fluids.
+Suck on ice chips or flavored ice pops.
+Eat soft foods that don't have to be chewed much.

 • Do not eat sour foods or liquids.
 The salivary glands are very sore during mumps.
-Eating these foods will usually cause them to hurt more.
+Eating these foods will usually cause the glands to hurt more.

 When should you call for help?